Future-House/paper-qa/README.md

 Version 5 added a CLI, agentic workflows, and removed much of the state from the `Docs` object. `Docs` objects pickled from prior versions of `PaperQA` are not compatible with version 5 and will need to be rebuilt.

-## Algorithm Pieces
+## Usage

+To understand PaperQA, let's start with the pieces of the underlying algorithm.
 The default workflow of PaperQA is as follows:

 | Phase                  | PaperQA Actions                                                           |
 | ---------------------- | ------------------------------------------------------------------------- |